 Beneficiary Mitigation Plan

 Governor Sununu directed the Office of Strategic Initiatives (OSI) to be New Hampshire’s lead agency in relation to the Environmental Mitigation Trust funds.
-OSI worked closely with the Department of Environmental Services (DES) to develop New Hampshire’s draft beneficiary mitigation plan to lay out how New Hampshire plans to spend the almost $31 million allocated to the state.
+OSI worked closely with the Department of Environmental Services (DES) to develop New Hampshire’s Beneficiary Mitigation Plan that lays out how New Hampshire plans to spend the almost $31 million allocated to the state.